rackerlabs/technical-blog/content/blog/2021/2021-06-30-Install-oracle-19c-for-windows-part-one/index.md

 categories:
     - Database
     - Oracle
-metaTitle: "Install Oracle 19c for Windows&mdashPart One"
+metaTitle: "Install Oracle 19c for Windows&mdash;Part One"
 metaDescription: "In this two-part blog post series, I cover installing in part 1 and upgrading in part 2."
-ogTitle: "Install Oracle 19c for Windows&mdashPart One"
+ogTitle: "Install Oracle 19c for Windows&mdash;Part One"
 ogDescription: "In this two-part blog post series, I cover installing in part 1 and upgrading in part 2."
 slug: "install-oracle-19c-for-windows-part-one"